UPPMAX/R-python-julia-matlab-HPC/docs/index.rst

 Prepare your environment now!
 -----------------------------

-.. challenge:: Log in and create a user folder
+.. challenge:: Log in and create a user folder (if not done already)

    - Please log in to Rackham, Kebnekaise, Cosmos or other cluster that you are using.